D

 Dragon moray eels don’t have a lot of predators.
 Depending on their ecosystems, they are usually preyed upon by apex predators like the:

 Dragon eels are considered a delicacy in some countries, so they are commercially fished.
 However, they have toxins in their skin, which can be fatal if not prepared correctly.
 Luckily, there is no cause for alarm yet, but Dragon eels are essential to their ecosystem.
-If their population is disrupted, it could badly affect other marine animals and coral reefs.
+If their population is disrupted, it could have a severely detrimental effect on other marine animals and coral reefs.

 Dragon Eels Diet